Contesting a will of a stepparent, in short, is a tricky matter.

 - Your step-parent made a firm promise to you that you would receive a certain asset in their will, but this agreement has not been accounted for in their Last Will and Testament

 - You once depended financially on your step-parent – perhaps you continued living with them after your biological mother or father passed away or moved on, or they were the sole financial providers – but these financial expectations have not been covered in the will

 What matters is the ability to establish your position, and prove that you were financially dependant on the step-parent in question, and therefore may be entitled to fair inheritance.

 To fully understand whether your circumstances merit the need for a will contesting, you should seek sound legal advice.
-Factors to be considered by a legal representative – and later by the court, should the will contesting go ahead – include: how close you were to the deceased; the extent to which you were supported by the deceased, and the age you were when the step-parent joined the family.
+There are many factors worth consideration by a legal representative – and later by the court, should the will contesting go forth.

 If you are unsure whether your circumstances apply, then don’t hesitate to contact us.